 When 1/2 the tops have bent over, stop watering, bend the remainder with the back of a rake.
 Never break onions neck,

 Dig out of the ground when bent tops begin to yellow.
 Keep tops on as long as possible (even hanging them up with tops on until used); Dry on a wire screen in a shaded airy spot until tops are brittle.
-Cut tops at 1" and store bulbs in cool dry dark area with good ventilation.
+Cut tops at 1" and store bulbs in a cool dry dark area with good ventilation.

 If mild onions are grown, do not anticipate keeping qualities beyond late August unless cool dry conditions are available.
 A warm garage is not adequate.
 (Share with friends before August.)
 Be aware that longer day onions are usually better keepers.

-If sterile medium is not available, pour boiling water twice through the planting mix and drain.
+If a sterile medium is not available, pour boiling water twice through the planting mix and drain.
 This leaches out humic acid and many desirable onions.
 Baking or microwaving moist soil is better.

 Withhold watering as onions mature (as first tops begin to bend).
-Otherwise the additional water uptake may cause splitting of the bulbs and increase the chance of rotting after harvest.
+Otherwise, the additional water uptake may cause splitting of the bulbs and increase the chance of rotting after harvest.

 The colors used in catalogs are based on the dried skin color of the onion not the bulb color in cross section.

 Many new hybrids now available to commercial growers; these are slowly becoming available to home gardeners.